fergusq/sc-interpreter/README.md

 ```
 :prints nop
 	dup printc ; print char
-	0 eq not   ; check if null terminator
-	prints if  ; jump to :prints if not null terminator
+	prints if  ; jump to :prints if not null terminator ( 0 = terminator and false)
 	0 popr     ; otherwise return 0

 ...